synapticon/py_wrike_v4/README.md

   - query_tasks_in_folder
 - Users
   - query_user
+  - query_user_schedule_exclusions
+  - query_user_schedule_exclusion
+- Work Schedules
+  - query_work_schedules
+- Workflows
+  - query_workflows
+- Timelogs
+  - query_timelogs

 # Contributing

 Currently, this package only provides a small set of query methods.
-You can refer to the Wrike API documentation for a full list of functionality that they provide.
+You can refer to the [Wrike API documentation](https://developers.wrike.com) for a full list of functionality that they provide.
 The main file for adding convenience methods is `wrike.py`.
 Feel free to create a PR if you'd like to add any additional functionality.